rrthomas/verdure/README.md

 ### Installing programs automatically

-Programs can be installed manually, but verdure’s can install them automatically.
+Programs can be installed manually, but verdure can install them automatically.
 To do this, use the `--install-cmd` argument:

 ```